 “I purchased your product today…. thank you for this great tool!”
 Rebecca A.

 Q. How do I know if the Productive Pinning Blueprint is for me?

-The Productive Pinning Blueprint is best for anyone with 20 or more Pinterest group boards and you are familiar using Microsoft Excel spreadsheets.
+A. The Productive Pinning Blueprint is best for anyone with 20 or more Pinterest group boards and you are familiar using Microsoft Excel spreadsheets.
 If you have less than 20 group boards the Productive Pinning Blueprint is probably not for you at this time.
 Come back when you’ve joined 20 or more group boards!

 Q. I don’t have much experience using Excel Spreadsheets, will I understand how to use the Productive Pinning Blueprint?

-If you have NO experience using Microsoft Excel Spreadsheets, the Productive Pinning Blueprint is probably not for you.
+A. If you have NO experience using Microsoft Excel Spreadsheets, the Productive Pinning Blueprint is probably not for you.
 I’d recommend familiarizing yourself with using Excel or take an online class to learn the basics so you can get the most out of the Productive Pinning Blueprint.

 If you have basic knowledge of Microsoft Excel Spreadsheets, then the Productive Pinning Blueprint should be simple to use.